Jbleezy/BO1-Reimagined/README.md

 * Upload mod using PassDropIt
 * QED starbust weapon: try making a new weaponfile for the explosive weapons with 0 player damage
 * Health bar for player's health?
+* NML: make amount of zombies that spawn in the beginning consistent
+* Fix powerup cycle not resetting on last currently obtainable powerup (example: if last powerup in array is fire sale and player cant get fire sale, then it will show last powerup fx on the first powerup of the next cycle)
+* Make sure powerups that are added later in a match are added in randomly on the remaining powerups of the current cycle

 ## GRIEF TODO:
 * Race: get round change sound to work